pierrejay/EZLink/README.md

 The library is built around message structs that serve as message prototypes.
 You simply declare these structs in a declarative way using native C++ types, and the library handles all the framing, encoding, decoding and validation automatically.
 Think of it as a very lightweight alternative to Protobuf, combined with a robust transport layer that handles message framing and validation.
 All of this using simple C++ structs that double as both message definitions and instances, making the protocol self-documenting and easy to maintain.

 Key design points:
-- Minimal Flash/RAM footprint (as low as ~2KB code size, optimization WIP): suitable for the most constrained microcontrollers such as `STM32F03x` series.
+- Minimal Flash/RAM footprint (~1KB code size + ~300B/message): suitable for the most constrained microcontrollers such as `STM32F03x` series.
 - Simple API with a strong focus on reliability and explicit error reporting.
 - User-friendly, declarative approach to define message prototypes.
 - Built-in support for **messages** (one-way), **acknowledged messages**, and **request/response** flows.